 New Student Advising & Orientation sessions are designed to be interactive and fun as well as informative.
 They offer newly accepted students the opportunity to visit key offices on campus, learn the secrets of success in college, meet faculty, staff and current SMCC students, and get to know other new students.
 Students also learn how to create a course schedule that meets their needs, how to use MySMCC, our college portal, (to not only register for classes, but also to drop courses, access grades, and more), about their responsibilities as a student, and SMCC's important registration policies.
+New Student Advising & Orientation sessions are required for all new students who have not previously earned more than 18 college credits.
+Online orientation options are available for online students or for those living at a distance from the college.

-Career and Transfer Services
+Career Services

-The Office of Career and Transfer Services assists students enrolled at SMCC with career research, career interest testing, career planning, job search strategy, resume and cover letter writing, and preparing for interviews.
-The Office maintains the My Career & Transfer portal which is packed with helpful documents, online resources and interactive tools.
-The Office of Career and Transfer Services manages the annual Career Fair on campus every spring.
-An online job-listing site maintained by this Office informs students about job opportunities posted by employers who are interested in hiring current and graduated students.
+Career Services assists students enrolled at SMCC with career research, career assessments, career planning, job search strategies, resumes, cover letters, and preparing for interviews.
+Career Services maintains the MyCareer & Transfer portal which is packed with helpful documents, online resources and interactive tools.
+Career also manages the annual job fair, networking events, and the CareerBeam online job board, which informs students about job opportunities and internships posted by employers who are interested in hiring current students and alumni.
+Career Services helps students to explore possible career goals and the educational pathways they need to reach them.